Introduction

 The formula to calculate the earnings credited is:

 The first thing to note is that we have six indexes, out of which the S&P 500 has five strategies, the S&P 500 Dividend Aristocrat has three strategies, and other indexes have two strategies, each with caps or participation rates.
 Additionally, we have a fixed rate strategy to choose from.
-All in, we get to choose from a total of seventeen strategies (sixteen index-based and one fixed).
+All in, we get to choose from a total of 17 strategies (16 index-based and 1 fixed).
 The company displays three types of crediting strategies across these rates (Participation, Cap, and Fixed).
 The Participation rate (index allocation rate) and the strategy caps are the most important.

 Let’s quickly go through the terminologies described by American Equity:

-3. Fixed Account Rate: If you opt for a fixed account rate, you simply earn the fixed rates for a particular period specified by the company before your policy begins.
-These rates usually tend to be very low as compared to other fixed avenues, such as CDs and MYGAs, so you should avoid fixed rates in a general scenario.
-The 1-year fixed rate on this policy at the time of writing this article was 2.2%.
+- Fixed Account Rate: If you opt for a fixed account rate, you simply earn the fixed rates for a particular period specified by the company before your policy begins.
+These rates are very low as compared to other fixed avenues, such as CDs and MYGAs, so you should avoid fixed rates in a general scenario.
+The 1-year fixed rate on this policy at the time of writing this article was 1.1%.

 However, the USP of this annuity lies in lifetime income payments (and not income growth), which is discussed in the later part (Riders) of this review.
 Note that these rates tend to change over time; your financial advisor can help you know the latest rates.